sahilpawarr/sahilpawarrr.github.io/content/Randomisation in Development Economics Research.md

 Following are notes I made while preparing for a Research Associate role at J-PAL, back in December of 2023.
 Although I couldn't get the job, it did help me get till the final interview for 3 projects.
 So the idea of making this publicly available is the sliver of hope that these notes help atleast one person get into JPAL.

 Please note that this is not an EXHAUSTIVE list and neither can I guarantee that this answers all the questions.
-What I can say is that these notes will give you a strong footing in understandind randomisation, RCTs and just dev econ in general.
+What I can say is that these notes will give you a strong footing in understandindg randomisation, [[RCTs]], [[causal inference]] and just [[Development Economics]] in general.

 ----
 ##### Why J-PAL/Why development sector?